tuanngo1001/tuanngo1001.github.io/index.md

 2017 - Present
 : **Bachelor of Computer Science Honours** - _University of Manitoba_
-    - Expected Date of Graduation: _April 2022_
+    - Expected Date of Graduation: _April 2022_.
-    - Courses completed: Software Engineering, Human-Computer Interaction, Database Concept and Usage, and Introduction to Artificial Intelligence.
+    - Specialized in _Software Engineering_.